cloudify-cosmo/docs.getcloudify.org/content/working_with/console/pages/local-blueprints-page.md

 ### Deployments

 The Deployments widget displays a list of the deployment in the current tenant.
-The dispayed information is: Deployment name, the blueprint which the deployment is derived from, the deployments creation and last update dates, the name of the user who created the deployment, and the number of nodes per state (see [Deployments page]({{< relref "working_with/console/deployments-page.md" >}}) to learn more about nodes states).
+The displayed information is: Deployment name, the blueprint which the deployment is derived from, the deployments creation and last update dates, the name of the user who created the deployment, and the number of nodes per state (see [Deployments page]({{< relref "working_with/console/pages/deployments-page.md" >}}) to learn more about nodes states).

-Clicking on a deployement's name will bring us to this deployment's drill-down page, which provides additional data (see [deployments page]({{< relref "working_with/console/deployments-page.md" >}}) for more information) and displays buttons that enable you to update or delete the deployment, and to execute a workflow.
+Clicking on a deployment's name will bring us to this deployment's drill-down page, which provides additional data (see [deployments page]({{< relref "working_with/console/pages/deployments-page.md" >}}) for more information) and displays buttons that enable you to update or delete the deployment, and to execute a workflow.